Units: 1.0 CU

 - characterize and develop real-time solutions.

-- implement both hardware and software solutions, how to formulate hardware/software tradeoffs, and how to perform hardware/software codesign.
+- implement both hardware and software solutions, formulate hardware/software tradeoffs, and perform hardware/software codesign.

 - understand the system on a chip from gates to application software, including on-chip memories and communication networks, I/O interfacing, RTL design of accelerators, processors, firmware and OS/infrastructure software.